abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Term introduction
 ---

 Then, `True :: Bool` says that "$True$ is a boolean" i.e. it adds one value to this newly created datatype.
+In the diagram, we will represent that as an arrow from the empty type, as per the Elementary Theory of the Category of Sets (see chapter 2).

 ![ The Boolean type with one value: a circle with one ball --- True](../06_type/bool_type_true.svg)